-Just consider what happened in early October when Calyxt, a gene-editing pioneer, announced the conclusion of field trials for a high fiber wheat that it expects to put in farmers’ hands within two to three years.
+Just consider what happened in October 2018 when Calyxt, a gene-editing pioneer, announced the conclusion of field trials for a high fiber wheat that it expects to put in farmers’ hands within two to three years.
 The company said its new wheat will meet a growing consumer demand for higher fiber foods – essential for healthy digestion and lowering the risk of diabetes and coronary heart disease.
 According to its news release:

 Most adults only consume about half of the recommended amount of fiber in their diet but, with this latest advancement, we’re one step closer to developing a product with up to three times more dietary fiber than standard white flour.

 This new wheat variety was the seventh gene-edited crop developed by Calyxt, whose other crops include mildew-resistant wheat, high-oleic soybeans and non-browning potatoes.

 At first blush, it might appear that foods engineered to address some of our nagging health issues would be widely embraced.
 Not so for the organizations that have demonized other GM crops as “unnatural” and potentially dangerous to human and animal health and the environment.
 Many of those groups are now turning their attention to newer crop breeding techniques.

 If they succeed we all stand to lose, as farm productivity will be restrained, with crops that can resist disease and the effects of climate change never making it to market.
 Eventually, the lost opportunities could lead to higher food costs.

 Among the voices attacking these new breeding techniques:

 - Dana Perls, the senior food and technology campaigner of Friends of the Earth, argues that: “New genetic engineering techniques like gene-editing are risky and may result in surprise consequences for people and the planet.”